 At the railway station in Voss, you will find the bus, which is clearly marked 'Norway in a nutshell®'.
 The train is very accurate, but should a delay occur, the bus will wait for the train.

+The trip continues to Gudvangen.
 Once you have arrived in Gudvangen innermost in the Nærøyfjord, you embark on the boat that will take you to Flåm.
-The Nærøyfjord is one of the narrowest fjords in Europe, and the trip to Flåm takes around 2 1/2 hours.
+The Nærøyfjord is one of the narrowest fjords in Europe, and the trip to Flåm takes around 2 hours.
 In 2005, the Nærøyfjord was inscribed on UNESCO's World Heritage List together with the Geirangerfjord.
 The fjord is surrounded by tall mountains and is a beautiful sight in both summer and winter.
 The boat is easy to find in the small harbor area and the bus drops you off right by the harbor.